ethereum/ethereum-org-website/public/content/developers/docs/nodes-and-clients/node-architecture/index.md

 ## What does the execution client do? {#execution-client}

-The execution client is responsible for transaction validation, handling, and gossip; state management; and supporting the Ethereum Virtual Machine ([EVM](/developers/docs/evm/)).
+The execution client is responsible for transaction validation, handling, and gossip, along with state management and supporting the Ethereum Virtual Machine ([EVM](/developers/docs/evm/)).
 It is **not** responsible for block building, block gossiping or handling consensus logic.
 These are in the remit of the consensus client.

 The execution client creates execution payloads - the list of transactions, updated state trie, and other execution-related data.
 Consensus clients include the execution payload in every block.
 The execution client is also responsible for re-executing transactions in new blocks to ensure they are valid.
 Executing transactions is done on the execution client's embedded computer, known as the [Ethereum Virtual Machine (EVM)](/developers/docs/evm).